GovTechSG/ship-hats-migration/ship-hats-migration-annex.md

 ## Migration Flow Details

 1. Verify that the source code is migrated.
 1. Verify that the dedicated agents are operational.
-2. Adapt and test CI/CD pipeline from the Sandbox Testing:
+2. Adapt and test CI/CD pipeline from Sandbox Testing:
     1. Ensure pipeline requirements, variables, and secrets are configured.
     1. Adapt CI/CD pipeline configuration used in Sandbox Testing to your production environment.
     1. Test CI/CD pipeline until success criteria is met.